Grief Box: What Is The Ball And The Box Analogy?

 Medically reviewed by April Justice, LICSW

-When loss first occurs, the grief one experiences can be overwhelming.
-This experience may be explained by the “ball and the box analogy.”
+When real loss occurs, grief can be overwhelming.
+The experience may be explained by the “ball and the box analogy.”
 This analogy describes grief as a ball inside a box representing life.
 Within this grief box is a “pain” button, which the ball can strike randomly to cause pain.

 While the ball may be larger in the earlier stages of grief, over time, it can shrink, with periodic pangs of pain reminding one of their loss.
 However, to fully understand how the ball and the box analogy depicts grief, exploring how it parallels different grief phases may be helpful.